Red state Democrats won't rule out clearing Trump - Local News 8

 While listening to the defense arguments Tuesday afternoon, Manchin battled the urge to sleep — until he heard the name Bolton.
 It was a week into an impeachment trial that frequently went late into the night and Trump’s personal lawyer Jay Sekulow had name-checked FISA warrants, the Steele dossier and Peter Strzok, drifting away from the people and matters at the heart of the Ukraine scandal.

-But then Sekulow mentioned Bolton, who claims in a forthcoming book that he has first-hand evidence of Trump’s decision to withhold nearly $400 million in aid to war-torn Ukraine in order to pressure its leader to announce an investigation smearing his political rival, former Vice President Joe Biden.
+But then Sekulow mentioned Bolton, who reportedly claims in a forthcoming book that he has first-hand evidence of Trump’s pressure campaign.
 Sekulow argued that even if Bolton’s allegations were true, they don’t describe impeachable conduct, and read statements from the Trump administration denying their validity.

 Manchin sat up straighter, put back on his reading glasses and wrote something down.